-I often felt that the Universe is eager to be revealed of its secrets and always waits for a ‘dedicated’ through whom the wonders can be poured.
-May it be anything… music, yoga or painting, but when the entire soul is devoted enough to please the supreme soul, the differences slowly melt and the passage of consciousness dilutes to be ‘one’ and the state attained is ‘samadhi’.
+I often felt that the Universe is eager to be revealed of its secrets and always waits for a dedicated personnel through whom the wonders can be poured.
+It could be anything, music, yoga or painting.
+But when the entire soul is devoted enough to please the supreme soul, the differences slowly melt and the passage between the consciousness dilutes and oneness is attained.

 “Ek sadhe, sab saadhe.

 Sab saadhe, sab jaaye…”,

 (The one who practices one path, practices all the paths.
 The one who practices all, practices none.)

 as my guru, Ustad Fahimuddin Dagarji often said.

 And I am a lucky girl to have witnessed such a person, his aura, his be-ing, his way of life that is so filled with love, trance and blessings.
 I always felt an urge to run around to get him water or medicine throughout the day, because after these small favours, he would lift up his hands heavy with blessings and when they came upon my bent head, I always felt that the enlightenment of my soul lies in these hands and each time they land, they liberate my blocked energies that kept me held from God.

 The whole day in his house passed immersed in music starting at early mornings with riyaz.
 And then the lessons began, mixed with vigorous practices and his demonstrations.
 Sometimes he went on to explain the depth and vastness of Indian Classical Music and its philosophy.
 The metaphors, parables and examples he used kept us almost swallowing every word he uttered.
 “Impossible is nothing, but possibility too is not easy”, this was often mentioned by guruji, not to discourage but to prepare his students with enough patience and will to toil and understand, for what they have chosen to dive in is not a mere puddle but an endless ocean which demands its divers to know the strokes to admire its beauty.